magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 App or Function description.
 This is used by Assistants and other tools to discover your App or Function, so while not required, you should include it.

-### minCost

-_(number, default 0.001)_

-Minimum cost in dollars required to call your App or Function.
-Must be between $0.001 and $1.00.

-### finalCost

-_(number)_

-The final cost charged to call your App or Function.
-Apps and Functions have different behavior when it comes to `finalCost`:

-For Apps, `finalCost` is the cost charged to the user and defaults to `minCost` if not provided.
-So why use `finalCost`?
-Imagine your App has a `minCost` of $0.01 but immediately upon loading makes an expensive `requestFunction` call that costs $0.10.
-The user may not have the balance to make the `requestFunction` call, leading to a poor user experience.
-Instead, you could set `minCost` to $0.11 and `finalCost` to $0.01, still charging the user $0.01 to call your App but ensuring they have the balance to make the required `requestFunction` call.
-Assistants should allow Apps to spend the difference between `minCost` and `finalCost` without requiring additional confirmation.

-For Functions, `finalCost` is not accepted as a key in the App JSON, but instead can be included in an object returned from your Function's endpoint.
-This enables Functions to charge different costs depending on the arguments to the Function.
-See [Variable Costs](#variable-costs) for details.

 ### private

 _(boolean, default false)_